AUTOMATIC1111/stable-diffusion-webui/Features.md

 :-------------------------:|:-------------------------:
 [![without](https://user-images.githubusercontent.com/122327233/260556373-9257aa18-dfc8-49f6-9984-a0a1f430c029.png)](https://user-images.githubusercontent.com/122327233/260556373-9257aa18-dfc8-49f6-9984-a0a1f430c029.png)  |  [![with](https://user-images.githubusercontent.com/122327233/260556387-0c6df12c-7412-43d5-84d2-2a69ad6152c4.png)](https://user-images.githubusercontent.com/122327233/260556387-0c6df12c-7412-43d5-84d2-2a69ad6152c4.png)

-Note that the previous setting implemented at the time (`Noise multiplier for img2img`) technically achieves the same effect, but as noted in the name *only* applies to img2img (not hires fix), and due to how that parameter functions it is very sensitive, realisticly only useful in a range of `1` to `1.1`.
-For almost all operations it would be suggested to use the new `Extra noise` parameter instead.
+Note that the previous setting implemented at the time many months ago (`Noise multiplier for img2img`) technically achieves the same effect, but as noted in the name *only* applies to img2img (not hires. fix), and due to it was implemented it is very sensitive, realisticly only useful in a range of `1` to `1.1`.
+For almost all operations **it would be suggested to use the new `Extra noise` parameter instead**.

 For developers, a callback also exists (`on_extra_noise`).
 Here is an example of use that makes the region to add noise to maskable. https://gist.github.com/catboxanon/69ce64e0389fa803d26dc59bb444af53